-It all started with a little green wagon and a paring knife, thus Berardi’s French Fries began and have continued for 70+ years, starting in 1939.
+It all started with a little green wagon and a paring knife, thus Berardi’s French Fries began and have continued for over 75 years, starting in 1939.
 Al Berardi worked in the Penny Arcade, selling ski-ball tickets working 60 plus hours a week making $11.00 per week.
-In 1942, Al Berardi along with a partner got their start by building the first French fry stand.
+In 1942, Al Berardi along with a partner built the first French Fry stand.
 After a few years, Al’s partner left to pursue other interests.
-So along with Al’s mother, Eurosia, (known by all as Momma Berardi) the Berardi’s continued to sell French fries along with owning and operating many of Cedar Points first rides.
-Al’s brother, Eugene, his sister, Florence, and her husband, Joe Santi, also played a big part in the Cedar Point years.
-The Santi’s ran the original Waffle stand in the park and the Lagoon, and could make waffles as good as the Berardi’s could make French fries.
-So the food service business has always been a big part of the Berardi Family’s life.
+So along with Al’s mother, Eurosia, (known by all as Momma Berardi) the Berardi’s continued to sell their hand-washed, hand-cut French fries along with owning and operating many of Cedar Points first rides such as the flying scooter, the pretzel dark ride (now known as the monster), the tilt-a-whirl & others.
+In addition, Secondo Berardi aslo helped open the Spaghetti Hut at Cedar Point in 1947 selling Spaghetti dinners for .75 cents!

-In the 1970’s and 2 French Fry Stands later, the Berardi’s were selling as many as 2 tons of potatoes in a single day.
+By the 1970’s and 2 French Fry stands later, the Berardi’s were selling as many as 2 tons of potatoes in a single day.
 That’s a lot of potatoes!
-In 1978, after almost 40 years of great success and much hard work, the Berardi’s and the original Berardi French Fries left Cedar Point.
-It was a very sad time for Al and the Berardi family as this had become a way of life for them.
+In 1978, after almost 40 years of great success and much hard work, the Berardi Family and the original Berardi French Fries left Cedar Point.